Grain size distribution with sieve analysis

 Particle size analysis with scanning electron microscopy (SEM).
 The analysis is performed in conformity with the 2022 European Commission recommendation on the definition of nanomaterials (2022/C 229/01).
 At least 300 particles are measured, the minimum Feret diameter is chosen as the dimensional parameter, and the particle size distribution histogram is reported.
 By default, the following data are reported: Mean, Median (d50), Number-based nano percentage according to 2022/C 229/01 definition .
 Please indicate if you want any other statistics reported.
 These projects are priced per population of similar particles.
 If the qualitative SEM analysis reveals multiple populations, the price needs to be adjusted according to the number of populations to be reported.
 This method can be used to establish the presence of small particles including nanoparticles according to EFSA novel food guidance (Particle-TR).
 In this case, the following statistics are also included in the report: mean and median, 10% value of the total particles, % of the particles that are smaller than 500 nm, % of the fraction of small particles that are smaller than 250 nm.
 For cosmetics applications, the following statistics are provided: mean and median, 10% value of the total particles, Number-based nano percentage according to 2022/C 229/01 definition .
 This analysis can be coupled with XRD analysis for crystallinity information, or with VSSA analysis for specific surface area information.

-Read moreParticle size distribution by laser diffraction (solid samples)
+Read moreParticle size distribution by laser diffraction (dry mode analysis)

 72–287 €